 Prosecutors and judges use the Pennsylvania Sentencing Guidelines to determine the range of the minimum and maximum part of your sentence.
 The Pennsylvania Sentencing Commission created the sentencing guidelines to ensure more consistency in criminal sentencing.

 What Factors are Considered in Calculating the Sentencing Guidelines?

 The prosecutor calculates your sentencing guideline range by using a sentencing chart that combines your prior record score and the offense gravity score for your current offense.
 An offense gravity score can be as low as 1 (possession of a small amount of marijuana) or as high as 14 (3rd degree murder).

 The district attorney determines your prior record score based on how many prior juvenile adjudications and prior adult criminal convictions you have on your record.
 The more prior adjudications and convictions you have, the higher your prior record score will be.

 What is an Offense Gravity Score?

 An offense gravity score is predetermined number assigned to the crime or crimes you are charged with.
-Felony offenses have a higher offense gravity score, while misdemeanor offenses will have a lower offense gravity score.
+Further, felony offenses have a higher offense gravity score, while misdemeanor offenses will have a lower offense gravity score.
 You are more likely to be sentenced to prison if you have a high offense gravity score and a high prior record score.

 What are Mitigated, Standard and Aggravated Sentencing Ranges?

 The prior record score and offense gravity score are combined to come up with a recommended range for the minimum part of your sentence.
-Each sentencing guideline has a mitigated, standard, and aggravated range.
+Secondly, each sentencing guideline has a mitigated, standard, and aggravated range.
 The mitigated sentence range will reflect the lowest penalty you may receive while the aggravated sentencing range will indicate the most severe punishment you may face.